-(b) If the referral or authorization specifies or identifies specific physical therapy interventions, precautions or contraindications for therapy, physical therapy shall not be provided beyond those specifications or limitations without further authorization.
+(a) If the referral or authorization specifies or identifies specific physical therapy interventions, precautions, or contraindications for therapy, physical therapy shall not be provided beyond those specifications or limitations without further authorization.

-(c) If a patient who is being treated pursuant to a referral or authorization from a provider of care requests treatment for a diagnosis or condition that is different and separate from the diagnosis or condition that is the subject of the referral, the physical therapist may initiate and provide treatment either in accordance with an initial evaluation and treatment plan prepared by a physical therapist or pursuant to an additional written or oral referral or authorization received from a provider listed in this section.
+(b) If a patient who is being treated pursuant to a referral or authorization requests treatment for a diagnosis or condition that is different and separate from the diagnosis or condition that is the subject of the referral, the physical therapist may initiate and provide treatment.
+In such case, the provisions of subsection (1)(a) of this rule shall apply.

-(d) If a referral or authorization specifies the number of treatments or a duration of treatment, the physical therapist may treat the patient for that duration and may extend treatment for a reasonable period of time if necessary for the patient to receive all authorized treatments.
+(c) If a physical therapist receives a referral or authorization from a provider identified in ORS 688.132(1) at any time during the first 30 days of treatment, such referral or authorization shall satisfy the requirements of ORS 688.132(1)(b).
+If a referral or authorization specifies the number of treatments or a duration of treatment extending beyond 30 days, the physical therapist may treat the patient for that duration and may extend treatment for a reasonable period of time if necessary for the patient to receive all authorized treatments.